-Following more than 20 years of commercial operation of Kapichira 1 Hydropower Station, the Units are aged, and their availability and efficiency is no longer guaranteed.
-There are frequent machine downtimes due to failures experienced on the power plant turbines, generators and unit control systems.
+Following more than 20 years of commercial operation of Nkula B Hydropower Station, the Units are aged and their availability and efficiency is no longer guaranteed.
+There are frequent machine downtimes due to failures experienced on the power plants' turbines, generators and unit control systems.
 Obsolescence of spare parts due to changes and advancements in technology is impacting negatively on ability to maintain the power plants effectively leading to plant inefficiencies.

-In light of these challenges, EGENCO wishes to rehabilitate the power plants turbines and generators and modernize the plants control systems to improve performance, availability, efficiency and extend the useful life to existing facilities at the station such as the reservoir, restore their initial performances, and to install upgraded equipment at the power plant in order to increase its efficiency and improve performance thereby yield greater output.
+In light of these challenges, EGENCO wishes to rehabilitate the power plants turbines and generators and modernize the plants control systems to improve performance, availability, efficiency and extend their useful life.
 The proposed rehabilitation and modernization works will be done with financial resources from the African Development Bank (AfDB).
 It is estimated that the rehabilitation modernization works will cost about USD 526,000 (Five Hundred and Twenty-Six Thousand United States Dollars) which is equivalent to about One Billion Malawi Kwacha (at the exchange rate of 1 USD to MK1,900).